JakubJaszczur/Epaper-Weather-Station-Receiver/README.md

-## Testowe
+## Epaper Weather Station Receiver

 ### Introduction

 The project is a part of bigger IOT system.
 Weather Station receiver measures basic parameters, such as temperature, pressure, humidity, but also CO2, TVOC level.
-Other parameter, like outside temperature, weather forecast can be received by MQTT and displayed on 4.2" Epaper display.
+Other parameters, like outside temperature, weather forecast can be received by MQTT and displayed on 4.2" Epaper display.

 ### Features

-- 4.2" E-paper display with additional NeoPixel backlight;
+- 4.2" E-paper display with additional NeoPixel backlight
-- Li-Ion battery as backup PS;
+- Li-Ion battery as backup PS
-- Additional fan for better air flow;
+- Additional fan for better air flow
-- Temperature, humidity, pressure measurements;
+- Temperature, humidity, pressure measurements
-- CO2, TVOC level measurementsr;
+- CO2, TVOC level measurementsr
-- PIR sensor;
+- PIR sensor
-- Time, date, sunrise/sunset time display;
+- Time, date, sunrise/sunset time display
-- Current weather forecast with description;
+- Current weather forecast with description
-- Weather forecast for next 5 days;
+- Weather forecast for next 5 days
-- Outside temperature, sensed temperature display;
+- Outside temperature, sensed temperature display
-- All displayed parameters/icons can be easily changed;
+- All displayed parameters/icons can be easily changed
-- All not measured parameters are send to/from weather station by MQTT;
+- All not measured parameters are send to/from weather station by MQTT

 ### Bill of Materials